samyam81/Matlab_Integration/README.md

   - MATLAB installed and configured correctly.
 - **C# Version:**
   - MATLAB Compiler Runtime (MCR) installed and configured correctly.
+- **Kotlin Version:**
+  - Kotlin compiler installed on your system.
+  - MATLAB installed and configured correctly.

 ## Setup and Usage

 ### Java Version
 1. Compile the Java code using any Java compiler.
 2. Ensure that MATLAB is installed and configured correctly on your system.
 3. Run the compiled Java application.
+4. Follow the on-screen instructions to perform arithmetic operations.

+### Kotlin Version
+1. Compile the Kotlin code using any Kotlin compiler.
+2. Ensure that MATLAB is installed and configured correctly on your system.
+3. Run the compiled Kotlin application.
 4. Follow the on-screen instructions to perform arithmetic operations.

 ### C# Version